Pondidum/pondidum.github.io/_posts/2010-03-24-multilining-if-statements-conditions-should-be-banned-now.md

 	Variable Assignment
 	Variable Assignment

 One person suggested that if someone had to do multiline the condition they could at least indent it.
-Thatâ€™s not much good either though:
+That's not much good either though:

 	If String.IsNullOrEmpty(_selectedGUID) OrElse _
 		_selectedGUID = FeeAgreement.GetDefaultContractAgreementGuid OrElse _